Analysis | The deep-seated fear driving Trump’s invented and exaggerated popularity rankings

 Trump being Trump, he couldn’t simply hype that approval rating, as he did in a tweet 11 days ago.
 He had to make the point explicit: If I’m that popular, then clearly what I’m doing about the coronavirus is the right thing to do.
 Never mind that the approval rating was only among Republicans; the point Trump was trying to make was that the numbers don’t lie, and he’s delivering for his base.

 Except the numbers do lie.
-Trump’s approval among Republicans isn’t 96 percent, anymore than it was consistently 95 percent from October through March and no more than it was 94 percent from July through September.
+Trump’s approval among Republicans isn’t 96 percent, any more than it was consistently 95 percent from October through March and no more than it was 94 percent from July through September.

 Approval ratings don’t work like that, first of all; they move up and down.
-Second, there are no independent, public polls that put Trump’s approval that high.
-He’s popular among Republicans, yes, but not as popular and not as consistently as Trump presents.
+Second, no independent public polls put Trump’s approval that high.
+He’s popular among Republicans, yes, but not as popular and not as consistently as he presents.

 What’s most obvious about Trump’s delineation of his approval ratings is when he decides to tack on another percentage point.